 Chelsea: Okay.
 Perfect.
 Well, I think that’s all the time we have for questions today.
 Thank you to everyone who submitted a question, and if your question wasn’t answered, we’ll be sure to reach out to you personally afterward.
 But before we close, I’d like to remind everyone of our upcoming 20 Minute Marketing Webinars.

-Chelsea: Our next webinar is How to Personalize Your Sales with Video Proposals.
+Our next webinar is, “How to Personalize Your Sales with Video Proposals.”
 The importance of personalizing your prospects’ and clients’ online experiences only continues to increase as COVID-19 continues across the country.
-Join us in this webinar as we show how video proposals can take your agency sales efforts to the next level and offer strategies to convert more prospects, build client relationships, and grow your sales.
+Join us in this webinar as we show how video proposals can take your agency’s sales efforts to the next level and offer strategies to convert more prospects, build client relationships, and grow your sales.

-Chelsea: And then our webinar in April is Why Customer Lifetime Value is Vital to Your Pay-Per-Click Advertising Success.
-When it comes to Pay-Per-Click Advertising (PPC), knowing your Customer Lifetime Value (CLV) is vital to understanding if your campaigns are generating a return on your investment.
-This insight will then enable you to make important decisions on how to strengthen your advertising strategy and appropriately spend your advertising dollars.
+Our webinar in April is, “Why Customer Lifetime Value is Vital to Your Pay-Per-Click Advertising Success.”
+When it comes to pay-per-click (PPC) advertising, knowing your Customer Lifetime Value (CLV) is vital to understanding if your campaigns are generating a return on your investment.
+This insight will then enable you to make informed decisions on how to strengthen your advertising strategy and appropriately spend your advertising dollars.

-Chelsea: In this webinar, you’ll discover what Customer Lifetime Value is, how to calculate your PPC return on investment, and why it matters to your insurance agency.
+In this webinar, you’ll discover what Customer Lifetime Value is, how to calculate your PPC return on investment, and why it matters to your insurance agency.